platformercloud/platformer-docs/docs/06-applications/healthchecks.md

 slug: healthchecks
 ---

+!!! note
-> Kubernetes Health Checks can be used to ensure smooth updates ("Rolling updates") with zero-downtime.
+    Kubernetes Health Checks can be used to ensure smooth updates ("Rolling updates") with zero-downtime.
 Health checks ensure that a new container is healthy and able to handle traffic before the old container is destroyed.

 ## Creating a Health Check